ultraio/docs-blockchain/docs/guides/Wallet Extension/stablishing-connection.md

 title: 'Establishing a Connection'
 deploy: ['staging', 'mainnet']
 order: 5
-outline: [0,4]
+outline: [0, 4]
 ---

 # Establishing a Connection

-To begin interacting with Ultra Wallet, a web application must first establish a connection.
+To begin interacting with the Ultra Wallet, a web application must first establish a connection.
 This connection request will ask the user for permission to share its blockchain id and public key, indicating that they are willing to continue interacting.
 Once the permission is set for the first time, the web application domain will be whitelisted for future connection requests.
 Similarly, it is possible to terminate the connection both on the application and on the user side.

 ## Connecting